syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/TreeNode-Features.md

    * Image Overlaying - This feature can be only applicable for the first column or the tree structure.
    * Plus Sign On ExpandMode

->  _Note: The below properties can be applied only to the first column among the multiple columns._
+N> The below properties can be applied only to the first column among the multiple columns._

   * Checkbox and Option buttons - This section illustrates how to set the checkbox and option buttons for the tree nodes.
   * Multiline Support - This section discusses about the multiline support to the nodes.